-After they returned to Germany, the POWs formed a world-famous literary circle, Group 47, which dominated German literature for decades and nourished young writers such as Nobel Prize winners Heinrich Boll and Gunter Grass.
+After they returned to Germany, the POWs formed a world-famous literary circle, Group 47.
+It then dominated German literature for decades.
+Group 47 nourished young writers such as Nobel Prize winners Heinrich Boll and Gunter Grass.

 US POW Camps

-During World War II, 425,000 prisoners of war were incarcerated in 700 camps inside the United States.
+During World War II, the United States incarcerated 425,000 prisoners of war in 700 camps inside its borders.
 Most were German, and many of them weren’t Nazis.

-More than a dozen prison camps were located in New England.
-In Massachusetts, prisoners were held in Boston when they arrived, while wounded POWs were sent to hospitals and anti-Nazis were imprisoned at Fort Devens.
-Others were held at Camp McKay, Westover Field, Camp Edwards on Cape Cod and Camp Andrews and Fort Strong in Boston Harbor.
+New England had more than a dozen prison camps.
+In Massachusetts, prisoners were held in Boston when they arrived.
+Wounded POWs went to hospitals and anti-Nazis went to Fort Devens.
+Others went to Camp McKay, Westover Field, Camp Edwards on Cape Cod and Camp Andrews and Fort Strong in Boston Harbor.

 Secret Reeducation Camp

 The War Department sent the most brutal, dedicated Nazis to a maximum security prison in Oklahoma.
-And then the Department’s Special Projects’ Division set up three secret reeducation camps in Rhode Island – at Forts Kearney, Getty and Wetherill.
-Their aim: to prepare German POWs to rebuild their country as a democracy and to persuade them to break from Nazi beliefs.
+And then the Department’s Special Projects Division set up three secret reeducation camps in Rhode Island – at Forts Kearny, Getty and Wetherill.
+Their aim: to prepare German POWs to rebuild their country as a democracy.
+They also wanted to persuade them to break from Nazi beliefs.

-The German prisoners were carefully screened to make sure they hated Nazism and wanted to rebuild Germany into a free democratic society.
-Most had been forced to join the army and some had been imprisoned in Nazi concentration camps.
+The Americans carefully screened the German prisoners to make sure they hated Nazism and wanted to rebuild Germany into a free democratic society.
+Most had joined the army involuntarily, and some had spent time in Nazi concentration camps.

 On Feb.
-27, 1945, 85 German writers, artists and professors were moved to Fort Kearney, situated on 20 acres in Saunderstown above the West Passage of Narragansett Bay.
-The fort had been used for coastal defense, but the naval threat disappeared and the fort's heavy guns had been taken elsewhere.
-The fort had barracks for the prisoners, a kitchen and administrative buildings in place.
+27, 1945, 85 German writers, artists and professors were moved to Fort Kearny, situated on 20 acres in Saunderstown above the West Passage of Narragansett Bay.
+The fort served the purpose of coastal defense, but the naval threat disappeared.
+The army took its heavy guns elsewhere.
+The fort had barracks for the prisoners, a kitchen and administrative buildings.

-Life for the prisoners wasn’t too bad in the secret reeducation camp.
-They were wakened in the morning by a recording of Duke Ellington’s Lady Be Good.
-They had to wear clothes printed with “PW,” but sometimes they were allowed to wear khakis.
-They were also given a measure of freedom.
+The prisoners didn’t have such a bad life in the secret reeducation camp.
+In the morning, a recording of Duke Ellington’s Lady Be Good woke them up.
+They had to wear clothes printed with “PW,” but sometimes they could wear khakis.
+They also had a measure of freedom.
 Sometimes they could take the ferry to Newport for supplies.
 One local resident remembers seeing prisoners in their “PW” clothes strolling along Boston Neck Road, presumably on their way to Twin Willows, a bar still in operation.

-Their main task was to publish the German-language newspaper.
+They worked on their main task, publishing the German-language newspaper.
 Prisoners who worked on Der Ruf and later joined Group 47 included:

 - Hans Werner Richter, a novelist who eventually earned worldwide fame for his role in starting the Group 47.

 - Dr. Gustav R. Hocke, Der Ruf’s first editor in chief.
 He was a prize-winning novelist and newspaper correspondent who had been forced to serve as a civilian interpreter for the German Army.
-He was captured in Sicily in September 1944.
+The Allies captured him in Sicily in September 1944.